jplbigdata/toshi/README.md

 and not recommended for production use until it has received sufficient testing from the Bitcoin community.

-You can see Toshi running on various networks at the following URLs:
+You can see Toshi running on various networks at the following URLs: testing.

 * https://bitcoin.toshi.io/
 * https://testnet3.toshi.io/